menu

 Demographics

-The percentage of adults in Gays with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.54% of adults in Gays have a bachelor's degree or advanced degree.
+The citizens of Gays are slightly less educated than the national average of 21.84% for the average city or town: 14.60% of adults in Gays have a bachelor's degree or advanced degree

-The per capita income in Gays in 2022 was $34,485, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $137,940 for a family of four.
+The per capita income in Gays in 2022 was $32,213, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $128,852 for a family of four.
 However, Gays contains both very wealthy and poor people as well.

 The people who call Gays home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gays residents report their race to be White, followed by Native American.
-Important ancestries of people in Gays include German, English, Italian, Irish, and Swedish.
+The greatest number of Gays residents report their race to be White.
+Important ancestries of people in Gays include German, English, Irish, Italian, and Welsh.

 The most common language spoken in Gays is English.
 Other important languages spoken here include Italian and Polish.